boyski/pmaudit/README.md

 Another common issue.
 Some filesystems still record only seconds or milliseconds and the resulting roundoff errors can lead to bogus results.
-It works best on high-resolution filesystems such as Linux ext4 which records nanoseconds.
+This technique works best on high-resolution filesystems such as Linux ext4 which records nanoseconds.

 ### Difference From Traditional Dependency Generation